samkusin/clemens_iigs/README.md

-step                    - step instruction at current PC trace on                - enables program tracing trace off, filename.txt - outputs the trace to the specified path
+step                    - step instruction at current PC trace on                - enables program tracing trace off, filename.txt - outputs the trace to the specified path save filename           - saves a snapshot of the current emulator state load filename           - restores the emulator state to the designated snapshot
 ```

 Please consult [the Wiki](https://github.com/samkusin/clemens_iigs/wiki/The-Clemens-Apple-IIgs-Emulator) for more detailed usage instructions.
 The